 While it may seem hard to understand, it really can be quite easy, especially if you have a cheat sheet.
 I am posting them below so that you can copy and put them in your purse or billfold, or hang them somewhere.
 One if for regular years and the other is for leap years.

 I hope this post made some sense to you on Julian Dates.
 It is a cost effective and simple system.
 It may not seem so to you right now, but once you really study it, it makes sense.

-I would love to hear your opinions about Julian Dates.
+I would love to hear your opinions about Army Supply Julian Dates.
 Also if you have any added tips on how to remember the system, please help out our readers.
-Thank you for visiting, and have a great day.
+Thank you for visiting.
+Have a great day.